Ma-Vin/typewriter/README.md

 Arguments are handled in the manner of `fmt.Sprint`/`fmt.Sprintf`

-In addtion indicator if the severiy is enabled or not.
+In addition, there exists an indicator if the severity is enabled or not.

 ### Configuration